AN EXPLANATION OF WHY MEDICATION-ASSISTED TREATMENT

 Nevertheless, the use of Suboxone (especially) and Vivitrol remains highly controversial.
 Some ask, “Aren’t you just substituting one drug for another?
 One addiction for another?”
 That’s a fair and reasonable question, but this article explains why that is NOT the case, at least as regards Suboxone and Vivitrol (we do not recommend methadone, for reason explained later.)
 This article explains how the use of Suboxone or Vivitrol can be very helpful when they are PROPERLY prescribed, and as but one part of a truly COMPREHENSIVE addiction recovery program.

-Back in the 1950’s, some scientists for the bright idea to put a electrodes in various parts of a rat brain and turn on the juice.
+Back in the 1950’s, some scientists had the bright idea to put a electrodes in various parts of a rat brain and turn on the juice.
 They wanted to find out if there would be a place in the brain where the rat actually enjoyed the stimulation.
 If so, the rat could be trained to press a bar that continued the electrical charges.

 They put the electrodes on the right side.
 Then on the left.
 Mr. Rat could care less.
 And here, and there, and so on, still no effect.
 Except, finally, they discovered one area, deep in the brain, just above the brainstem.
 When the juice was turned on there, the rat went crazy.
 They hit the bar, over and over and over to get more.
 They didn’t stop to eat, drink, to make love, to read the newspaper, they just kept hitting the bar until they dropped dead.